itemisCREATE/ea-bridge-integration-example/README.md

 This repository consists of two codebases:

-* The command-line interface (CLI) is a headless Java application containing an [EA-integration adapter](https://www.itemis.com/en/yakindu/ea-bridge/) for loading UML models from eap-files and [itemis CREATE](https://www.itemis.com/en/products/itemis-create/) for code-generation; it further performs UML syntax validation and runs an exemplary custom validation rule.
+* The command-line interface (CLI) is a headless Java Eclipse application containing an [EA-integration adapter](https://www.itemis.com/en/yakindu/ea-bridge/) for loading UML models from ea-files and [itemis CREATE](https://www.itemis.com/en/products/itemis-create/) for code-generation.<br>
-The result of this validation is stored in a json-file for further use with other tools such as the EA Add-in below.
+The validation performs UML syntax validation, runs an exemplary custom validation rule, and returns the result as JSON for further processing with the EA Add-in.<br>
+The code-generation collects state-machines and generates code for the selected languages (C/C++/C#/Java/Python).

-* The EA Add-in allows the user to validate the model using a UI integrated in Enterprise Architect; it further lists the validation results in a custom view inside EA without the need to use the command line.
+* The EA Add-in provides UI actions in EA for triggering model validation and code-generation; it further lists the validation results in a custom view inside EA without the need to use the command line.
 A *double click* on a validation result in EA selects the corresponding element in the Project Browser and opens the diagram containing that element (if such a diagram exists).

+ℹ️ _Both, the CLI and the Add-in, serve as starting points to add powerful building blocks into your tool-chain; i.e. they can easily be extended with further use-cases like further customized actions in EA or generation of other kinds of code like reports or component models._

 Please follow these steps to try out the pre-built example on your local machine:
 1. Download the [zip-package](https://github.com/itemisCREATE/ea-bridge-integration-example/releases/latest) and extract it to some location on your hard-drive.